Recommenders in Ecommerce

 Development

-Two years later a research team formed by academics from the MIT Centre for Coordination Science – studying how coordination occurs across computer, human, and market systems – and University of Minnesota Department of Computer Science, led by Paul Resnick (Resnick et al., 1994), sought to automate the collaborative filtering process of Tapestry with a news recommender called GroupLens.
-In a reflection on the comprehensive history of the recommender, Jannach et al. (2021) describe GroupLens as one of the first systems based on explicit ratings of a user community and employing ML to determine the likelihood of a user wanting to view particular items.
+Two years later a joint research team between MIT and the University of Minnesota led by Paul Resnick (Resnick et al., 1994) sought to automate the collaborative filtering process of Tapestry with a news recommender called GroupLens.
+GroupLens is described as one of the first systems based on user community ratings and deploying ML to determine the likelihood of a user wanting to view certain items (Jannach et al., 2021).

 State of the Art